Abstract submission is closed

 The Poster Sessions provide a platform for scientists to present their work to the community and engage in in-depth discussions with fellow researchers.

-Specific time slots will be allocated for each presenter and onsite presentation is mandatory.
+Specific time slots will be allocated to each presenter, and onsite presentation is mandatory.
 Poster presenters may also include their contact details to allow participants to reach out beyond the scheduled session.

-All accepted abstracts will be published online and will be citable via Digital Object Identifiers (DOI).
+All abstracts of presented posters and talks will be published online and will be citable via Digital Object Identifiers (DOIs).

 Important Dates & FAQ